poxeron/Sunwings_deals/README.md

-This script will be useful for travelers who are not afraid to use Sunwing as their provider. main script locate in "Sunwing folder" by default csv file with data will be created in the same folder there is script located or exe file executed.
+This script will prove useful for adventurers who are ready to choose Sunwing as their service provider.

-Enjoy!
+The main script "parsing_Sunwing_json.py" parses a direct URL with json data and is located in the "Sunwing" folder. the script using BS4 and DOM parsing is not finished yet and I'm not sure if I need to complete it since I already have a working version.
+Let's get a look.

+By default, the CSV file containing the data will be created in the same directory where the script is located or the executable is run.

+Also added examples of result: regular csv file and excel file with pivot tables.